The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 We can apply the constructions of the previous paragraph to the Hopf $\Lambda$-cooperad $\KOp = \KOp_m$.
 We then replace the isomorphism $\chi$, which we consider in this previous construction, by the morphism

-which we deduce from the relation $\DGH^*(\KOp_m) = \DGH^*\DGOmega^*_{\sharp}(\EOp_m) = \PoisOp_{m-1}^c$.
+which we deduce from the relation $\DGH^*(\KOp_m) = \DGH^*\DGOmega^*_{\sharp}(\EOp_m) = \PoisOp_m^c$.
 We aim to check in this case that the cohomotopy groups $\DGE^0_{s s} = \pi^s\pi_s(X,\phi^0)$ vanish for all $s>0$.
 We are going to prove that this statement holds as soon $n-m\geq 2$.
 If we have such a vanishing relation, then we can conclude that the morphism $\iota^*$ has a unique realization up to homotopy in the category of Hopf $\Lambda$-cooperads.
 This result implies that the above diagram commutes (up to homotopy yet), which is the claim of our formality statement for morphisms.

 We use a similar method to address the case $m=1$, where our operad in simplicial sets $\EOp_1$ is weakly-equivalent to the operad of associative algebras $\AsOp$.
 We then have $\DGH^*(\KOp_1) = \DGH^*(\EOp_1) = \AsOp^c$, where $\AsOp^c$ denotes the dual cooperad of the associative operad in the category $\kk$-modules.
-We just replace the $(m-1)$-Poisson cooperad $\PoisOp_{m-1}^c$ by this cooperad $\AsOp^c$ in our construction.
-We will see that our cohomotopy groups $\DGE^0_{s s} = \pi^s\pi_s(X,\phi^0)$ also vanish in this case, for all $s>0$, as soon as we consider a Poisson cooperad $\PoisOp_{n-1}^c$ such that $n\geq 3$ as target object.
+We just replace the $m$-Poisson cooperad $\PoisOp_m^c$ by this cooperad $\AsOp^c$ in our construction.
+We will see that our cohomotopy groups $\DGE^0_{s s} = \pi^s\pi_s(X,\phi^0)$ also vanish in this case, for all $s>0$, as soon as we consider a Poisson cooperad $\PoisOp_n^c$ such that $n\geq 3$ as target object.
 We tackle this particular case in the concluding section of this paper only.
-We focus on the case of Poisson cooperads $n,m\geq 2$ otherwise.
+We focus on the case $m\geq 2$, where we deal with a Poisson cooperad $\PoisOp_m^c$, otherwise.

 {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}